HariPranav/Threat_Modelling_Using_Wazuh/README.md

 sudo apt -y install jq
 ```

-After installing JQ the next step is to make sure that the threat gets removed, hence we need to navigate into the directory given below
+After installing JQ the next step is to make sure that the threat gets removed, hence we need to navigate into the directory given below.

 ```
 nano /var/ossec/active-response/bin/remove-threat.sh